 IGPAS is a 5-year graduate program combining a 2-year master's program and a 3-year doctoral program.
 Admission for the 3-year doctoral program is also available.
 Each student is affiliated with one of 6 departments: Mathematics, Physics, Astronomy, Geophysics, Chemistry, and Earth Science.
 Each department determines its own curriculum and course requirements.
 Availability of classes varies depending on the semester and/or departments.
 Students may consult their supervisor about their research plan each semester before registration.

 Applicants for IGPAS must satisfy ONE of the following conditions.

-Those who do not meet condition (i) and those who fall into the condition (ii) or (iii) are required to take a preliminary screening.
+However, those who are applying with the condition (ii) or (iii) are required to take a preliminary screening.
 Please contact the IGPAS Admissions office before making application.

 ( ii ) Those who (will) have engaged in research activities for at least 2 years at an educational or research institution after their graduation from a university and have been recognized by the Graduate School of Science on the basis of their research performance to have a scholastic ability equivalent or superior to those who have earned a master's degree.

-(iii) Those who will reach 24 years of age by September 30, 2016 and have been recognized by the Graduate School of Science through individual qualification examinations to have scholastic ability equivalent or superior to those who have earned a master's degree.
+(iii) Those who will reach 24 years of age by September 30, 2017 and have been recognized by the Graduate School of Science through an individual qualification examination to have a scholastic ability equivalent or superior to those who have earned a master's degree.